Vegetation pattern formation induced by local growth outpacing susceptibility to non-local competition: A general single-component model

-Multiple distinct functional forms for $g(u)$, $s(u)$ and $c(u)$ have been studied in the literature \citep{Clerc2005,Tanzy2015,Li2020,Kavallaris2023,Tlidi2024}, motivating our choice to adopt a general formulation.
+A variety of functional forms for $g(u)$, $s(u)$ and $c(u)$ have been studied in the literature \citep{Clerc2005,Tanzy2015,Li2020,Kavallaris2023,Tlidi2024}, motivating our choice to adopt a general formulation.
 We impose $g(0)=s(0)=c(0)=0$ to ensure that all processes cease in the absence of vegetation.
 This assumption also preserves non-negativity of solutions for ecologically meaningful initial conditions.
 Moreover, both $s(u)$ and $c(u)$ should equal zero only at $u=0$, as the effects of competition are inherently present when vegetation exists.

 The kernel function $\phi(x)$ governs the spatial extent of non-local competition and will be discussed in detail in Section \ref{section: the kernel function phi}.

 Spatial biomass spread is modelled via diffusion, with diffusion coefficient $D>0$.
 This formulation provides a simplified representation of biomass spread through processes such as seed dispersal or clonal growth, as commonly employed in spatial ecological models \citep{Klausmeier1999,Rietkerk2002,Gilad2007,Marasco2014}.
 Mathematically, it can be recovered from a more realistic non-local dispersal kernel by truncating its power series expansion at second order \citep{Eigentler2018,Surendran2025}.
 We adopt the diffusion approximation both for analytical tractability and to demonstrate that spatial pattern formation does not require any non-local facilitative interactions \citep{Martinez2013}.